nooqta/saiku/readme.md

   - Visit the [Google Cloud Console](https://console.cloud.google.com/)
   - Navigate to the 'APIs & Services > Dashboard'
   - Click on '+ ENABLE APIS AND SERVICES', search for 'Vision API' and enable it.
+#### Google Calendar, docs and sheets
+ - Download the service account JSON file from your GCP project page

 ## Installation

 Clone this repository: